cytopia/pwncat/README.md

                         See --ping-word for what char/string to send as initial ping packet (default: '\0')

-  --ping-word str       Connect mode / Zero-I/O mode (TCP and UDP):
+  --ping-word str       Connect mode (TCP and UDP):
                         Change the default character '\0' to use for upd ping.
                         Single character or strings are supported.

-  --ping-robin port     Connect mode / Zero-I/O mode (TCP and UDP):
+  --ping-robin port     Connect mode (TCP and UDP):
                         Instruct the client to shuffle the specified ports in round-robin mode for a remote server to ping.
                         This might be handy to scan outbound allowed ports.